jhparkyb/NumAnalNotes_Pub/chapters/na00calculusreview_lec.md

 > 2. Share your guess with your pair.
 > 3. Type your answer in clicker.
 > 4. Feel free to say out loud.

+#### Summary

+- Big 'oh' notation allows us to focus only on the most important term out of (possibly) infinitely many terms.
+(See [Advantage of big-oh](#remark-advantage-of-big-oh))

+	- In some cases, all terms except the big-oh term matter.
+(See [Example: Big-oh notation with exponential](#example-big-oh-notation-with-cosine))
+    - In other cases, only the big-oh term matters.
+(See [Example: Big-oh notation for complexity of matrix multiplication](#example-big-oh-notation-for-complexity-of-matrix-multiplication))
+- Big 'oh' is essentially *inequality*.
+It is not an equality, though its notation uses '$=$' sign.
+(See [Remark: Big-oh is about inequality, not equality](#remark-big-oh-is-about-inequality-not-equality))

+- Eventually, people use big-oh notation at an intuitive level.
+But it is good to see it works rigorously as well to convince yourself.
+(See [Appendix](#appendix) for some rigorous approaches)